Get outside and explore!

 Bedford County offers a variety of on and off-road biking experiences.
 For the on-road cyclists, we have several bike loops with varying degrees of difficulty for download on our website at www.visitbedfordcounty.com/biking.

-For complete biking pacages contact Grouseland Tours in Clearville.
+For complete biking packages contact Grouseland Tours in Clearville.
 Grouseland Tours offers custom getaways for bikers of all experience levels.
-Offer custom tours on the Pike to Bike and shuttle service along the Great Allegheny Passage and C&O Canal, you can book a biking vacation and stay in their B&B!
+Offer custom tours on the TOPP Trail and even offers bike rentals.
+You can book a biking vacation online and stay in their B&B!
 Contact them today at 814-784-5000!
-Map
+Site Map

 You can also ride on a former 10 mile section of the PA Turnpike complete with two tunnels.
 The Pike to Bike trail can be accessed from a pull-off just east of Breezewood at Rt.
 30 and Tannery Road.
 Headlights are a must.
 Ride at your own risk.
 Map